louisteenbrink/tampermonkey-scripts/README.md

 Create a new custom user script directly in the Tampermonkey options, paste an existing one in the editor and start hacking.
 You can check if it works correctly by visiting a page where your script is supposed to run and reload that page every time you save a change.

-Once you're satisfied, simply copy your code and paste it in a new file in the `scripts/` directory of this repository, then create a Pull Request on GitHub 🤓
+Once you're satisfied, simply copy your code and paste it in a new file in the `scripts/` directory of this repository and add an example screenshot of what the script does in the `screenshots/` folder (if applicable), then create a Pull Request on GitHub 🤓